catalyzeio/stratum-docs/ssl-self-signed.md

 `openssl req -x509 -days 365 -key key.pem -in csr.pem -out certificate.pem`

-**Takeaway: The key.pem and certificate.pem files are now suitable for use in the CLI to setup certs and sites**
+**Takeaway: The key.pem and certificate.pem files are now suitable for use in the CLI to setup certs and sites.
+Follow the guide [here](https://resources.catalyze.io/stratum/articles/guides/self-service-SSL) and don't forget to use the `-s` flag while uploading the cert!**

 # Production SSL Certificates